-Candidates who can successfully answer competency-based interview questions concisely not only demonstrate they understand and deliver on the capabilities of the role, but it reveals their ability to effectively communicate, listen and self-reflect.
+Candidates who can successfully answer competency-based interview questions concisely demonstrate they understand and deliver on the role's capabilities.
+Still, it reveals their ability to communicate, listen and self-reflect effectively.

-The STAR technique enables candidates to systematically answer these questions quickly and effectively every time.
+The STAR technique enables candidates to answer these questions quickly and effectively every time systematically.